Milton-under-Wychwood

-Milton-under-Wychwood is an English village and civil parish about 4 mi north of Burford, Oxfordshire, just off the A361 road between Burford and Chipping Norton.
+Milton-under-Wychwood is an English village and civil parish in the West Oxfordshire district, in the county of Oxfordshire, England.
+It is about 4 mi north of Burford, just off the A361 road between Burford and Chipping Norton.
 The 2011 Census recorded the parish's population as 1,648.

 History

 The village is one of three named after the ancient forest of Wychwood.
 The others are Shipton-under-Wychwood immediately to the east of the village and Ascott-under-Wychwood about 2 mi away.
 In the 18th century Milton had its own clockmaker, William Green (1722–70).
 The Church of England parish church of St. Simon and St. Jude was designed by the Gothic Revival architect G.E.
 Street and built in 1853–54.
 Street also designed the village school (now closed) and teacher's house, which were built at the same time.